Skip to Main Content

 Modern cuisine as a category carries specific meaning in France.
 It implies a kitchen that takes regional ingredients seriously but applies current technique rather than defaulting to traditional preparation.
 In Corsica, that means the raw materials are strong: charcuterie from the island's Nustrale pigs, seafood from the Gulf of Saint-Florent, local cheeses, chestnut flour, and herbs from the maquis.
 A modern kitchen working in this geography has access to ingredients that many mainland restaurants would build menus around by default.

-The dining ritual in a restaurant of this type in a place of this size tends to follow a particular rhythm.
-You are not eating at a pace dictated by a large brigade or a multi-course tasting format.
+The meal moves through its stages without the elaborate ceremony of the starred restaurant world.
 The meal moves through its stages without the elaborate ceremony of the starred restaurant world, but with more intention than a casual harbour-side bistro.
 The kitchen is cooking to a point of view, and that shows in how courses are sequenced and how ingredients are handled.
 This is closer to the cooking tradition you find at destination restaurants in the French regions, where places like Bras in Laguiole or Auberge de l'Ill in Illhaeusern have made the case for serious cooking outside the urban centres, each rooted in a specific terrain.

 For the Corsican summer visitor, the meal at MaThy'S represents a different register than lunch at a quayside grill.
-This is food that asks for attention rather than backdrop, and that distinction is partly what the Michelin recognition communicates.
+This is food that asks for attention, and that distinction is partly what the Michelin recognition communicates.
 Comparable mid-tier modern restaurants in other French coastal towns, particularly along the Mediterranean, have built strong followings by offering exactly this: technically careful food priced in the €€€ range, accessible without the booking friction of starred venues.

 Where MaThy'S Sits in the Saint-Florent Scene